-Comment Reference Reference chapter, page, paragraph Commented extract Reason for proposed change Proposed amendment Remarks 122 3.2 Contributing Factors Page 106 The electrical interruption to the FAC"s caused the autopilot to disengage and the flight control logic to change from Normal Law to Alternate Law, the rudder deflecting 2° to the left resulting the aircraft rolling up to 54° angle of bank.
-The voluntaryelectrical interruption to the FAC's caused the autopilot to disengage and the flight control logic to change from Normal Law to Alternate Law, the rudder deflecting 2° to the left resulting the aircraft rolling up to 54° angle of bank.
+Comment Reference Reference chapter, page, paragraph Commented extract Reason for proposed change Proposed amendment Remarks 122 3.2 Contributing Factors Page 106 The electrical interruption to the FAC's caused the autopilot to disengage and the flight control logic to change from Normal Law to Alternate Law, the rudder deflecting 2° to the left resulting the aircraft rolling up to 54° angle of bank.
+The ellipse electrical interruption to the FAC's caused the autopilot to disengage and the flight control logic to change from Normal Law to Alternate Law, the rudder deflecting 2° to the left resulting the aircraft rolling up to 54° angle of bank.
 Proposal rejected 123 Safety Recommendations (5), page 109 5.1 Aircraft Operator The KNKT recommends that Indonesia Air Asia develop standard call outs for flight crews for flight above 10,000 ft.
 These call-outs exist.
 See previous comment.
 The BEA proposes to suppress this recommendation Accepted with rewording 124 Safety Recommendations (5), page 109 5.3Aircraft Manufacturer The KNKT recommends that Airbus Industrie consider developing a means for flight crews to effectively manage multiple and repetitive Master Caution alarms to reduce distraction.
-SYS caution that was repeated 4 times.
-In that case, the crew could have suppressed the warning with the "CLEAR"button The BEA proposes to suppress this recommendation Proposal rejected 125 Safety Recommendations (5), page 109 5.4 US Federal Aviation Administration and European Aviation Safety Agency The KNKT supports the previous French BEA recommendation on the provision of angle of attack information to flight crews and now recommends that the US Federal Aviation Administration and the European Aviation Safety Agency prioritise the consideration of providing angle of attack information to flight crews in aircraft used for passenger operations.
-Proposal rejected 126 Page 138 §6.9 Stall characteristic of high speed aircraft The whole 6.9 The aircraft manufacturer is the only one which has the sufficient knowledge to give aerodynamic information on its aircraft.
+SYS caution that was repeated 4 recommendation Proposal rejected 125 Safety Recommendations (5), page 109 5.4 US Federal Aviation Administration and European Aviation Safety Agency The KNKT supports the previous French BEA recommendation on the provision of angle of attack information to flight crews and now recommends that the US Federal Aviation Administration and the European Aviation Safety Agency prioritise the consideration of providing angle of attack information to flight crews in aircraft used for passenger operations. comment n°96) with regard to the Proposal rejected 126 Page 138 §6.9 Stall characteristic of high speed aircraft The whole 6.9 The aircraft manufacturer is the only one which has the sufficient knowledge to give aerodynamic information or its aircraft.
 This knowledge comes from flight tests, performed with experimental test crews, on aircraft fitted with specific instrumentation.
 This knowledge is of course limited by the flight domain that the aircraft manufacturer test crew cannot exceed.
 Clearly the information given in this paragraph concern a flight domain never explored.
 Consequently nobody is able to say what could happen outside the known domain.
 Airbus suggests removing this paragraph to avoid dissemination of incorrect information.
-We suggest to suppress this paragraph.
 Accepted